skx/yal/PRIMITIVES.md

 * `even?`
   * Is the given number even?
 * `every`
+  * Return true if applying the specified function to every element of the list returns a true result.
 * `file:stat:gid`
+  * Return the GID of the path, from the information provided by `(file:stat)`.
 * `file:stat:mode`
+  * Return the mode of the path, from the information provided by `(file:stat)`.
 * `file:stat:size`
+  * Return the size of the path, from the information provided by `(file:stat)`.
 * `file:stat:uid`
+  * Return the UID of the path, from the information provided by `(file:stat)`.
 * `filter`
+  * Remove every element from the given list, unless the function returns true.
 * `first`
+  * Return the first element of the given list.
+  * This is the same as `car`.
 * `function?`
+  * Is the given thing a function?
 * `hash?`
   * Is the given thing a hash?
 * `inc`
   * Increment the given variable.
 * `last`
+  * Return the last element of the specified list.
 * `length`
   * Return the length of the specified list.
 * `list?`
+  * Is the given thing a list?
 * `lower`
   * Return an lower-case version of the specified string.
 * `lower-table`